 A very warm welcome to Biosciences at the University of Exeter.
-On behalf of all the academic staff, post-docs, administrators and existing students, I hope that you will enjoy a rewarding and challenging academic experience as part of the College of Life and Environmental Sciences.
-You will be well supported and mentored by friendly and enthusiastic staff members and you will enjoy access to state-of-the-art facilities.
+On behalf of all the academic staff, post-docs, administrators and existing students, I hope that you will enjoy a rewarding and challenging academic experience as part of Biosciences, within the College of Life and Environmental Sciences.
+You will be well supported and mentored by friendly and enthusiastic staff members, joining a thriving community of scholars with access to state-of-the-art facilities.

 The University offers many opportunities to realise your potential in terms of academic attainment and personal growth.
-All of the activities of Freshers’ Week are designed to ease you into university life and to provide an introduction to Biosciences and your chosen degree programme.
-The first few weeks at university may be a little overwhelming; we will be here to help and support you to find your feet quickly.
+The activities of Freshers’ Week and beyond are designed to ease you into university life and to provide an introduction to the Department and your chosen degree programme.
+These first few weeks at university may be a little overwhelming; especially given the challenging times we currently face, but we will be here to help you to find your feet quickly.

 I wish you every success in your studies and hope that this is the start of a rewarding and enjoyable time at the University of Exeter.

 Professor James Wakefield - Head of Biosciences

 During Welcome Week (14-20 September) you will have some scheduled induction meetings to get to know the department.

 Please check your timetable in the iExeter app for the times and locations.

 You can find a list of all academic staff in Biosciences here, including office locations and contact details.

 Upon joining us at Exeter, you’ll be allocated your own Personal Tutor who’ll be your first point of contact if you have any queries or concerns about your overall progress and wellbeing.
 You’ll be invited to attend regular meetings with them throughout the academic year – sometimes individually, and sometimes as part of a group – and it’s important that you go along, even if only for a quick chat to confirm that all is well.
 You can also contact your Personal Tutor at any time by email.